 The State of Michigan has several different financial aid programs students may be eligible for.
-These programs include, but are not limited to: Futures for Frontliners, Michigan Reconnect, and Michigan Competitive Scholarship.
-These programs are administered based on the state budget and are not determined by SCTC.
-For more information regarding these programs and their eligibility, students should go to the website: https://www.michigan.gov/mistudentaid.
+These programs include, but are not limited to: Michigan Reconnect, and Michigan Achievement Scholarship.
+These programs are administered based on the state budget and policies and are not determined by SCTC.
+For more information regarding these programs and their eligibility, students should go to the website: MI Student Aid (michigan.gov)